bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 As they say, "Nothing is faster than no code" and the same applies to automatic memory management.
 Every object allocation also has a variable recycle cost.
 Allocation generally is low overhead as it happens once, except for the use case where there's no free object slots on the Ruby heap and a major GC is triggered as a result.

 A major drawback of this limited segregation of OLD vs YOUNG is that many transient objects are in fact promoted to oldgen for large contexts like a Rails request.
 These long lived objects eventually become unexpected "memory leaks".
+These transient objects can be conceptually classified as of "medium lifetime" as they need to stick around for the duration of a request.
+There's however a large probability that a minor GC would run during request lifetime, promoting young objects to oldgen, effectively increasing their lifetime to well beyond the end a request.
+This situation can only be revisited during a major GC which runs infrequently and sweeps both old and newgen.

 Each generation can be specifically tweaked, with the older generation being particularly important for balancing total process memory use with maintaining a minimal transient object set (young ones) per request.
 And subsequent too fast promotion from young to old generation.